The chilled charm awaits!

 Hey, off-season adventurers, the chilled charm awaits in Croatia!
 Think the Croatian coast is only for sun-seekers and summer enthusiasts?
 Think again!...
 Read More

 Traveling with your pet is a fun experience, however, sometimes there might be some challenges with arranging your holiday.
-Even though Croatia is a pet-friendly country, you should carefully check which documentation is necessary for your pet to enter the country, so it is always advisable to start preparing as soon as possible.
+While Croatia is pet-friendly, check the required documentation for your pet’s entry.
+Start preparing early for a smooth process.
 Here are the few tips on How to Travel with a Pet in Croatia?

 In order to travel with your pet to Croatia, you will need to complete the following requirements:

 The non-commercial EU health certificate for Croatia must be done by a licensed vet in the originating country within 10 days of travel.
 For pets from the United States, a USDA-accredited vet must complete it, endorsed by the State USDA office, unless done by a military Veterinary Corps Officer.

 Regardless of entry country, sign a Declaration of Non-Commercial Transport confirming no sale or ownership transfer for your pet.

 The non-commercial EU health certificate for Croatia must be completed by a licensed vet in the originating country within 10 days of travel.
 For pets from the United States, a USDA-accredited vet is required, and the certificate must be endorsed by the State USDA office, unless completed by a military Veterinary Corps Officer.